KyleGough/sudoku/README.md

 # Logical Sudoku Solver (W.I.P.)

-A logical Sudoku solver that outputs the techniques and moves required at each step to solve the puzzle.
+A logical Sudoku solver that analyses the techniques and moves required at each step to solve the puzzle.
 No backtracking or brute forcing will be used.
 The solver can read *.csv* files to solve multiple puzzles in a batch.
 Simple difficulty analysis has been implemented based on the number of moves requires, initial clues and technical strategies required to solve the puzzle.